-Suppression operations have been conducted from the interior of the structure as a means to reduce water damage and limit fire damage to structures.
+Traditionally, suppression operations have been conducted from the interior of the structure as a means to reduce water damage, manage the “thermal balance”, and limit fire damage to structures.
 In current training manuals it is stated that these operations must be coordinated with the ventilation operations.
 However guidance on fire control has been limited.
 Previous research and examinations of line of duty deaths have shown that ventilation events occurring with fire fighters in the structure prior to suppression have led to tragic results.
 One means of reducing the possibilities of this occurrence would be to begin to extinguish the fire prior to entering the structure.
 In effect, an offensive exterior fire attack, in which water is directed into the structure from the exterior to cool the fire gases and reduce the heat release rate of the fire, prior to the fire fighters entering the building.
 The major concern with this type of operation is the potential harm that might occur to people trapped in the structure or the amount of water damage to the structure.
 Water pressure, flowrate, timing and quantity are all critical variables to ensure fire fighter safety, yet they are not measured.
 As a first step towards Smart Firefighting, work will be undertaken to explore the effective use of sensors to measure, record and transmit water flow through hoses, providing real-time data on this critical parameter.
 Thus, measurements are being conducted to document the changes of the thermal environment within the structure and the impact on the viability of people, who might be trapped in the structure.